Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/bleCommands.md

 # BLE commands<br>
 Hipper ble commands documentation here

+## 2001<br>
+This code can do :

+Scan the devices arround and try to find a device with the name with " Pam " Once it's successed he's trying to connect it.
+Sends the current UTC time as a timestamp (4 bytes) And I just put on the code a little line to check if I can received the right dates and times.

 ## 2101<br>
 this command is used for measuring the current data of the total value that is stored on the hipper device.